High speed rail: overview

 View AP2 documents.

-The Bill is expected to receive Royal Assent towards the end of 2019.
+The Bill is expected to receive Royal Assent during Spring 2020.
 View further information on the Bill’s progress through parliament.
 At this stage no construction routes have formally been approved by the county council and any highway improvements proposed by HS2 Ltd. will need to be designed by HS2 Ltd. and approved by the county council as stated in the Hybrid Bill.
 All designs must pass an independent road safety audit.

 Although we have the right to object (on minimal grounds) to the use of construction traffic routes where there are more than 24 movements a day, if agreement cannot be reached with HS2 Ltd the matter will need to be referred to the Secretary of State for Transport for a decision.